Dear Sony, Location, Location, Location

 In 2013, actor and producer Kevin Spacey announced that several broadcasters wanted the right to air his new show, House of Cards.
 But he turned them all down because he had a requirement that they drop the entire season (stream all episodes at the same time), not episode by episode.

 By 2018, they were producing their shows and movies, and they needed to get serious.
 They put the word out for studio space to be built.
 Nevada was one of the states offering a pretty lame tax incentive package.
-New Mexico stepped up and said, “What do you need?” they gave it all to Netflix in Albuquerque.
-Netflix acquired Albuquerque Studios, and they have never looked back.

 Where am I going?